 OTHER USEFUL INFORMATION

 How do I order Dragon Flyers gear?

 The Dragon Flyers range of clothing can be ordered from the Members section of the website.
 You can try some sample shirts, but if you ask someone of similar build, you’ll find the size for you.
-Contacts: Kim Cameron and Iris Carter.
+Contact: Iris Carter.

 There are various types of paddles and a number of suppliers. jpx2 supply the Dragon Flyers paddles.
 It’s best to try a few grips and be measured for a paddle before you purchase.
 Some vendors have paddles to try before you buy.
 The Flyers have a custom paddle with the Dragon Flyers artwork.

 Personal Flotation Devices (PFDs) must be worn at night between the advertised time of sunset and sunrise, also, because Lake Burley Griffin gets very cold, at all times throughout winter.
 DBACT determine this period from 1 May to 30 September.